 In this paper we have demonstrated a possible adaptation of one popular model of Artificial Neural Networks algorithm (ART model) in the field of wireless sensor networks.
-The positive features of the ART class algorithms such as simple parallel-distributed computation, distributed storage, data robustness and auto-classification of sensor readings are demonstrated within three different proposed architectures.
+The positive features of the ART class algorithms such as simple parallel distributed computation, distributed storage, data robustness and auto-classification of sensor readings are demonstrated within two different proposed architectures, and then it is also demonstrated when combining them with initial wavelet preprocessing of the input signals.